spencerharris63/JAMStack/readme.md

 ## 1.3.
 Goals

-- introduce static site generation with eleventy
+- introduce static site generation (SSG) with eleventy (11ty)
 - introduce the Markdown language
-- use templates to create html pages
+- use templates and markdown to generate a web site
-- introduce templating languages
+- introduce templating languages (Liquid)

 The [site we are creating](https://heuristic-morse-711174.netlify.app/).